ON THIS PAGE

 Overview

 HubAI utilizes ModelConverter in the cloud.
 It's a convenient way to convert your model to any RVC compiled format of the platform you aim to utilize.
-Please consult to the HubAI Conversion guidelines for more information.If you want to use the Python API instead for online conversion directly using the Modelconverter package see the instructions below.
+Please consult to the HubAI Conversion guidelines for more information.To perform the conversion directly in Python using the HubAI SDK package, refer to the instructions below.For installation and more information about the HubAI SDK, please refer to the HubAI SDK documentation.

 Quick Start

 In order to use the online conversion, you first need to obtain an API key from HubAI.
-You can do this by signing up for a free account and generating an API key in the settings.Once you have the API key, you can run the conversion using the following code:
+You can do this by signing up for a free account and generating an API key in the team settings.Once you have the API key, you can run the conversion using the following code:

 Python

-1from modelconverter.hub import convert
+1from hubai_sdk import HubAIClient

 2